deankinane/clean-architecture/README.md

 # Clean Data Driven Architecture
-An alternate approach to the Clean Architecture design pattern implemented with .Net Core and Entity Framework Core
+An alternate approach to the Clean Architecture design pattern for Entity Framework Core

 If you are unfamiliar with the concept of Clean Architecture you can [read about it here.](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)